 The APT Toolkit was developed by the Institute for Translational Health Sciences (ITHS) Team Science Core and colleagues.
 The Toolkit is a living document that will be updated as more information, feedback, and examples of successful promotion and tenure of team science-focused researchers are gathered.

-Promotion Clock Extensions Due to COVID-19
+Promotion Clock Extensions – COVID-19 and Current

 Find more details and learn how to request a waiver here.